 ECO 290 Special Topics in Economics (1-4 hours)

-An intense study of diverse topics under the direct supervision of an Economics faculty member.
-Prerequisite: See individual course listing in the current semester course schedule.
+Specifically, this Economics course is an intense study of diverse topics under the direct supervision of an Economics faculty member.

 ECO 320 Economic Development (4 hours)